Join us for an adventure in flavor!

 • Sauces – Soy sauce, ketchup, worcestershire sauce, apricot jam or preserves.

 • Veggies – Onions, carrots and potatoes.
-They’re totally optional, but we feel they round our the meal.
+They’re totally optional, but I feel they round our the meal.

 Katsu

-Slice pork to about 3/4 inch thick, then pound flat with a meat mallet to about 1/2 inch.
+First, I slice the pork to about 3/4 inch thick.
+Then, I grab my meat mallet and pound it flat to about 1/2 inch.

-Gather three separate, shallow bowls.
-Fill one with flour, one with whisked eggs, and one with panko.
+Next, I set up my breading station with three shallow bowls, one with flour, one with whisked eggs, and one with panko.

-Season the pork with salt, then dredge in flour, then egg, then panko.
-Fry until golden brown, about 8-10 minutes, turning every few minutes.
-Remove to a paper towel lined plate to drain.
+I season the pork with some salt, then it’s time to dredge!
+First in the flour, then the egg, and finally in the panko.
+I fry them up until they’re perfectly golden brown, about 8-10 minutes, flipping them every few minutes.
+Once they’re done, I transfer them to a paper towel-lined plate to drain off the excess oil.

 two fried pork cutlets on a paper towel lined plate.